zh30/zh30/README.md

-# Henry Zhang - Indie Hacker & Product Maker 🚀
+# Henry Zhang - Web Developer & Content Creator 🚀

 Hi, I'm Henry!
-As an **Indie Hacker**, I'm passionate about turning innovative ideas into useful web applications.
+As an **Web Developer**, I'm passionate about turning innovative ideas into useful web applications.
 I enjoy the process of building in public and sharing my journey along the way.

 ### 🌱 Tech & Focus